 An application that has 8 years in production and is still helping to drive revenue, from our point of view, is a massive success.

-In spite of having a convoluted code base, almost no tests, being a mess of programming styles and a hellish mixture of new and old tooling: it works.
+Despite of having a convoluted code base, almost no tests, a mess of programming styles, and a hellish mixture of new and old tooling: it works.

 This is spectacular.
 And has a lot of value in itself.